salsify/arc-furnace/README.md

 key is the key that the hash was rolled-up on, however, the `key_column` option on both `InnerJoin` and `OuterJoin` may override this.
 Note the default join is an inner join, which will drop source rows if the hash does not contain a matching row.

+#### Filters

+A `Filter` acts as a source, however, takes a source as an input and determines whether to pass each row to the next downstream node by calling the `#filter` method on itself.
+There is an associated `BlockFilter` and sugar on `Pipeline` to make this easy.

 #### Transforms